klaasnicolaas/ha_nfc_scanner/README.md

 ### NFC Tags

-At `NUM_ACCEPTED_UIDS` you indicate how many NFC tags / cards you will use.
-Then enter the `UID` values of your NFC tags / cards and give each tag / card its own name.
+At `NUM_ACCEPTED_UIDS` you indicate how many NFC tags/cards you will use.
+Then enter the `UID` values of your NFC tags/cards and give each tag/card its own name.
 If you are going to make multiple nfc scanners, you can indicate in which room the scanner is present with the `LOCATION` variable.

 ```C++
 #define NUM_ACCEPTED_UIDS 2 //<-----------------CHANGE THIS IF ADDING CARDS!!